wout/raphael-svg-import/README.markdown

 ### Usage

-var paper = Raphael(10, 10, 800, 500);
+var paper = Raphael(10, 10, 800, 500);<br/>
 paper.importSVG('&lt;sgv&gt;&lt;rect x=&quot;53.603&quot; y=&quot;93.813&quot; fill=&quot;#FF00FF&quot; width=&quot;106.211&quot; height=&quot;106.211&quot;/&gt;&lt;/svg&gt;')

-You can export a svg file from Inkscape or Illustrator, open it with a plain text editor and dump it in there.
+You can export a svg file from Inkscape or Illustrator, open it with a plain text editor and dump it in there.<br/>
 The plugin will filter out the necessary.

-In the assets folder a demo.svg file is provided.
+In the assets folder a demo.svg file is provided.<br/>
 Nothing fancy but it gives you a starting point.

 ### Dependencies